nnonickreal/open-qore/README.md

 > **note:** devices based on the `bes2300*, bes1502*, bes1600` chipsets are the most likely candidates for future support.

 ## roadmap

-openqore is just getting started. here's a rough plan of what's coming next:

 - [x] initial firmware patcher for sound replacement.
 - [x] unlock 48khz audio support for system sounds.